DrMikeG/WiiBuzz/README.md

 At 50ma, DC current gain is 60
 2.4 = 100 * 0.025 (25ma)

-Current applification should be between x60 and x100.
+Current amplification should be between x60 and x100.

 # 2019_06_20

-I now have 10 x PN2907A PNP tranistors. https://cdn-shop.adafruit.com/product-files/3598/PN2907A-D.PDF
+I now have 10 x PN2907A PNP transistors. https://cdn-shop.adafruit.com/product-files/3598/PN2907A-D.PDF

 (IC = -0.1 mAdc, VCE = -10 Vdc) = 75